Cobweb Spiderwort (Tradescantia sillamontana) Indoor Care, Propagation, Problems and Solutions

 Repot Cobweb Spiderwort during the growing season only when the plant has become extremely pot-bound as it grows best when the roots are confined.

-Use a pot one size larger than the current one and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
+Use a pot one size larger than the current one and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Take a look at these succulents pots available on Amazon.

 Pruning